 - A Path of Their Own: No set plan, just a walk.
 Follow your child’s lead when he kneels down to watch the ants march along the jagged sidewalk’s edge or races into the woods looking for animal tracks.

 - What Did You Do Last Summer?
 Gather a wire-bound sketchbook to fill with doodles, drawings, stories, glue and glitter.
 Your child can watch, wonder, record, and come late August, share favorite pages—and memories.

-And if all this activity warrants a little rest—open the windows and nestle in for a noontime nap.
+And if all this activity warrants a little rest—open the windows and settle in for a noontime nap.